rodemann/simulations-self-training-reciprocal-learning/README.md

 * [Utilities for PPP](R/utils_diff_marg_likelihood.R)

-In order to reproduce the papers' key results (and visualizations thereof) further download these scripts and save in respective folder:
+In order to reproduce results (and visualizations thereof) in Appendix A.1.2 "Illustrating Experiments" of our paper "Reciprocal Learning" further download these scripts and save in respective folder:

 * in folder analysis/
     * [analysis and visualization](analyze/analyze.R)